forestgrape/coronavirus/2_biological/virion_viability.md

    * "Thermal inactivation of a coronavirus essentially resembles that observed previously with several other RNA viruses.
 TGEV thermal inactivation is mediated by two thermodynamically distinct reactions below and above 45 °C."
 2. _Selection of thermal-resistant (tr) mutants_
   "Using four independent stocks of mutagenized virus, we failed to select thermal-resistant mutants by survivor selection at 38 °C. In contrast, thermal-resistant mutants were consistently obtained at 54 °C. However, the latter did not show any increased stability at 38 °C, confirming the fact that a different inactivation process takes place at high and at physiological temperatures." // Figure 3
-##### Methods Details
-* Virus Strain: "Purdue and the D52 strains were used as the source of transmissible gastroenteritis virus (TGEV)"
-* Cell and Virus Cultures: "The virus was propagated in the pig kidney cell line RP_D, and maintained in Eagle's minimum essential medium (MEM) containing 2% calf serum; the cultures were frozen at -70 °C at the first signs of c.p.e."
-* Sample Preparation and Medium: "Supernatant fluids from infected cultures were thawed and then clarified by low-speed centrifugation before dilution 1:10 in a 50 mM-HEPES solution (Sigma) buffered at pH 7 or 8, and supplemented with antibiotics.
-For short incubations this solution was preheated before adding the virus.
-One ml amounts in glass tubes were placed in well-stirred water baths in the dark.
-Duplicate aliquots were removed at given times and stored at -70 °C until titration of infectivity."

 #### Biryukov
 Biryukov J, Boydston JA, Dunning RA, Yeager JJ, Wood S, Reese AL, Ferris A, Miller D, Weaver W, Zeitouni NE, Phillips A, Freeburger D, Hooper I, Ratnesar-Shumate S, Yolitz J, Krause M, Williams G, Dawson DG, Herzog A, Dabisch P, Wahl V, Hevey MC, Altamura LA.
 2020. **Increasing temperature and relative humidity accelerates inactivation of SARS-CoV- 2 on surfaces.**